Top 9 Beard Grooming Tips

 #7: Trim Your Beard Regularly

 Even if you’re growing your beard out, you need to trim it regularly not only to cut off dead ends, but also to shave off straggling hairs.
-You want to shave off the hair on your neck and shave along your cheek line from your ear to your lip to keep the whole look neat and trim.
-A great, long beard should still be shapely and orderly, so make sure to shave along nice, clean lines.
+You want to shave off the hair on your neck and shave along your cheek line from your ear to your lip to keep the whole look neat and trim. in this beard grooming tips writeup, you will learn that a great, long beard should still be shapely and orderly, so make sure to shave along nice, clean lines.

 You should always shave off your neck beard.
 Unless you want to pull off a viking look, neck beards don’t really look that great on anyone.
 You also want to shave along your cheek line.
 It’s best to go for a natural line from your ear to your lip that will flatter your cheek bones rather than emphasizing the curve of your cheek.

-Check out this helpful video to learn how to find the appropriate markers on your face.
+Check out this helpful video with more beard grooming tips to learn how to find the appropriate markers on your face.

 Lastly, you’re going to need the right tools of the trade.
 These home clippers will help you trim up your beard in no time.
 You might also want to pick up a pair of barber’s shears to snip off the ends.